 The Storm Prediction Center issued a Tornado Watch at 00:27 UT (7:27 PM CDT) for southern Wisconsin and northern Illinois, and the Milwaukee-Sullivan NWS forecast office issued the first Tornado Warning at 00:31 UT (7:31 PM CDT).

-A Java animation of GOES-8 visible imagery shows the rapid development of the convection from 23:15 UT on 25 July to 00:45 UT on 26 July (6:15 PM to 7:45 PM CDT).
+An animation of GOES-8 visible imagery shows the rapid development of the convection from 23:15 UT on 25 July to 00:45 UT on 26 July (6:15 PM to 7:45 PM CDT).
 At 23:15 UT, two distinct convective towers were evident just northwest of Madison.
 By 23:45 UT, overshooting tops were apparent as the anvil of the supercell began to take shape.
 At 00:15 UT (prior to the first tornado reports) the most vigorous of the overshooting cloud tops appeared to be just northeast of Madison.
 The 00:45 image shows the supercell around the time of the first of the two confirmed tornadoes.